 To apply for federal aid and determine your eligibility, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA).
 The information you provide in the FAFSA is used to calculate your Expected Family Contribution (EFC), which is the amount your family is expected to contribute to your education costs.

-Your EFC, year in school, enrollment status, dependency status, and school’s cost of attendance will be used to determine the aid you qualify for.
+Your EFC, year in school, enrollment status, dependency status, and school’s cost of attendance will determine the aid you qualify for.

 After you submit the FAFSA, your school will send you a financial aid award letter detailing what financial aid is available to you.
 You can then choose which aid you’d like to accept, such as grants and federal student loans.